angus-ai/angus-doc/lab/raspberry-pi/video-answerphone.rst

 Licence
 -------

-The codes provided in this project are under an Apache v2.0 license.
+The codes provided in this project are under an `Apache v2.0 license <http://www.apache.org/licenses/LICENSE-2.0>`_.